glococo/-old-onefile-speedtester/README.md

 # ES6/PHP OneFile-SpeedTester

-One simple PHP file SpeedTester to direct drop on your Web Server Javascript ES6 - CSS3 - Canvas2D - PHP
+- One simple file to direct drop on your Web Server
+- Writen in Javascript ES6 - CSS3 - Canvas2D - PHP with nano.

 ## Compatibility
 - Any ES6 compatible browser.
 No ES6 backward compatibility